parth2545/Parth-Patankar-s-project-portfolio/Bulk email using python/readme.md

 **Stept 1** : Install python and Intall flask ( Flask is an API of Python that allows us to build up web-applications).
               To install Flasl use ( pip install flask)

 **Step 2** : Create [Tiny.cloud](https://www.tiny.cloud/) account.
 It is an online rich-text editor released as open-source software.
-The api give good inerface for HTML text editing.
+The api gives good inerface for inputHTML text editing.Input the API key in "app.py/app.secret_key".